UVa College & Graduate School of Arts and Sciences

 - Resource and archive building

-Those interested in developing a proposal are encouraged to contact the Director of A&S Learning Design & Technology, Judy Giering (firstname.lastname@example.org) or a member of the A&S Learning Design & Technology team, who can provide assistance and feedback on project ideas and proposal development.
+Those interested in developing a proposal are encouraged to contact an A&S LDT Instructional Designer (email@example.com), who can advise and provide feedback on project ideas and proposal development.

-Funding will support faculty (and staff) and may be awarded at the following levels:
+Funding may be awarded at the following levels: